novoalab/nanoRMS/README.md

 ## General description
 NanoRMS predicts modification stoichiometries by identifying reads that show distinct current intensity distributions in the query dataset, compared to those observed in a reference dataset.

+NanoRMS is not a software to predict RNA modifications.
+It  uses the candidate sites predicted by third-party software (e.g. EpiNano) to estimate modification stoichiometries and their dynamics.

 NanoRMS uses as input Nanopolish eventalign output files, and then performs the following steps:

 * Step 1.
 Collapse Nanopolish eventalign output
 * Step 2: Convert Nanopolish eventalign outputs into processed output for each 15-mer region
 * Step 3.
 Visualization of the per-read results (PCA, per-read current intensities) -- optional step, but highly recommended to see how your samples look like in terms of modified/unmodified reads
-* Step 4a.
+* Step 4.
 Stoichiometry prediction in PAIRED mode (2 samples), using either KMEANS or KNN.
-* *(Step 4b.
+* *(Step 5.
 Stoichiometry prediction in DE NOVO mode (1 sample), using modPhred denovo  -- UNDER DEVELOPMENT)*

 ## Considerations when using nanoRMS
 * NanoRMS requires two different datasets to be executed (query-control)